30

 Oakland Athletics

 Located in a dodgy part of Oakland, The Coliseum is, frankly, a dump.
 Plumbing issues have led to raw sewage leaks in the dugouts and lower bowl seats.
 The concourses are cramped.
 There’s no discernible main entrance for the photo op, and the exterior architecture has all the charm of a toothache.
-But that hasn’t stopped the diehards from making this a fun place to hang.
-And after enjoying some good suds and decent grub while watching a consistently competitive team play in near perfect East Bay weather, you leave feeling happy almost in spite of the place.
+But until very recently, that didn’t stop the diehards from making this a fun place to hang.
+You could enjoy some good suds and decent grub while watching a consistently competitive team play in near perfect East Bay weather, and you left feeling happy almost in spite of the place.
+But with the recent tank job by A’s ownership, the ill-advised Vegas move forthcoming, and the temporary relocation to Sacramento, the fans have stopped coming.
+This has made the flaws just feel even more pronounced, and why it’s the worst park in Major League Baseball.

 This is easily the worst structure in Major League Baseball.